darthoctopus/Fildem-v2/README.md

 ## Create a shortcut for the HUD on Wayland

-Since it’s not possible to creat a shortcut from the app on Wayland, you have to create it yourself.
+Since it’s not possible to create a shortcut from the app on Wayland, you have to create it yourself.
 Go to Settings → Keyboard Shorcuts and create a shortcut that executes `inithud.sh`.

 ## State of the Apps